NYC Legal Separation Lawyer

 To obtain a judgment of separation, you must prove one of the following grounds:

 - Abandonment (actual or constructive)

 - Failure to properly support spouse if at all

 - Spouse’s imprisonment for three or more years

 Note that there is no “no fault” option for getting a separation as there is when getting a divorce.

 Moving from a Separation Decree to a Judgment of Divorce

 While separated, neither person can re-marry until they take the next step and obtain a judgment of divorce.
 However, either spouse may convert the legal separation into a divorce without the permission of the other spouse after the separation agreement has been in place for one year and provided the spouse seeking the divorce can show that he/she meets one of the seven criteria required to obtain the divorce judgment.

 We seek to find the best solutions for clients who want a legal separation.
-Please contact our office to set up an appointment to learn how we can help you move your life forward in a positive direction that best suits your goals.
+Please contact our office to speak with legal separation lawyer to learn how we can help you move your life forward in a positive direction that best suits your goals.

 Facts: A wife wanted to divorce her husband who was a philanderer; but divorce was not an option for religious reasons.
 The husband had substantial assets…